tychota/blog/src/pages/2019-10-23-hunting-down-a-complex-text-input-on-ios/index.md

 ---
 path: "/hunting-down-a-complex-text-input-on-ios"
 date: "2018-10-23"
-draft: true
+draft: false
-title: "Hunting down a complexe react native bug in iOS"
+title: "Hunting down a complex react native bug in iOS"
-tags: ["Objectif C", "react-native", "ios"]
+tags: ["Objective C", "react-native", "ios"]
-excerpt: "The client noticed a wrong behaviour.
+excerpt: "The client noticed a wrong behavior.
 The material input we were using on the project was changing his color on error ... except for the secureText used for the password.
 The bug was not happening on android."
 ---